debugParth/skill-swap-frontend/README.md

-This a fronyend code of our skillswap project
+This is the frontend code of our skillswap project.